Remiwf3/SymBNB/README.md

 # SymBNB
-Exercice to improve myself to Symfony 4
+Imitation of Air BNB made with Symfony 4